cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Alternative Blind Signature Schemes

+The protocol in this document is not without shortcomings, including:

+- RSA key and signature sizes are larger than those of alternative blind signature protocols;
-The protocol in this document is not without shortcomings.
-Although servers do not require state to run the protocol, it does not immediately support batching evaluations as a way of amortizing the cost of multiple simultaneous protocols invocations.
-This means the cost of the protocol scales linearly with the number of invocations.
-Moreover, extensions for features such as threshold signing are more complex to instantiate compared to other protocols based on, for example, Schnorr signatures.
+- No evaluation batching support, which means that the cost of the protocol scales linearly with the number of invocations; and
+- Extensions for features such as threshold signing are more complex to instantiate compared to other protocols based on, for example, Schnorr signatures.

 There are a number of blind signature protocols beyond blind RSA.
 This section summarizes these at a high level, and discusses why an RSA-based variant was chosen for the basis of